ANALYSIS-China Eastern crash could set back Boeing's China recovery, return of MAX

 "We have been in close communication with our customer and regulatory authorities since the accident, and have offered the full support of our technical experts to the investigation," Boeing CEO Dave Calhoun said in a memo to employees, which was seen by Reuters.

-(Reporting by Jamie Freed in Sydney and Eric M. Johnson in Seattle; additional reporting by Abhijith Ganapavaram in Bengaluru, Allison Lampert in Montreal, David Shepardson in Washington and Rajesh Kumar Singh in Chicago; Editing by Peter Henderson and Leslie Adler)
+(Reporting by Jamie Freed in Sydney and Eric M. Johnson in Seattle; additional reporting by Abhijith Ganapavaram in Bengaluru, Allison Lampert in Montreal, David Shepardson in Washington, Aleksandra Michalska in New York, Rajesh Kumar Singh in Chicago and Stella Qiu in Beijing; Editing by Peter Henderson, Leslie Adler and Christian Schmollinger)

 ((Jamie.Freed@thomsonreuters.com;))